deepakkapse/titanic/README.md

-# titanic
+# TITANIC DATASET
-a sample titanic dataset from competition
+a sample titanic dataset from competition giving accuarcy of 76%